Inference of the cosmic rest-frame from supernovae Ia: Introduction

 \section{Introduction}

 The existence of a cosmic rest-frame follows from the cosmological principle, which states that the Universe is spatially homogeneous and isotropic (at large enough scales or in a statistical sense).
-Any free-falling, non-rotating observer will asymptotically (for a Universe that exists forever) come to rest with respect to that frame, consistent with the observed smallness (i.~e. $v \ll c$) of the peculiar motions.
+Any free-falling, non-rotating observer will asymptotically (for a Universe that exists forever) come to rest with respect to that frame, i.e.~all peculiar velocities become asymptotically small.\footnote{See e.g.~\cite{2006MNRAS.373..382B} for a detailed discussion.
+Here we refer to their definition 3, which is equivalent to their definition 7 (the observer measures a vanishing CMB dipole) and implies their definition 1 (the change of comoving distance decays asymptotically).} This is consistent with the observed smallness (i.e.~$v \ll c$) of the peculiar motions.

 In this work, we use the Pantheon sample of supernovae (SN) of type Ia \citep{Scolnic2018} to measure the peculiar motion of the Solar system w.r.t.\ a cosmic rest frame defined by the SN sample itself and compare it with the peculiar motion inferred from observations of the cosmic microwave background (CMB) \citep{Planck2013XXVII,Saha2021}.
 We use the measured heliocentric redshifts of the Pantheon SNe, which have been neatly compiled in a catalogue by \citet{Steinhardt2020}.